Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 After these steps run successfully you are ready to go. up.ps1 should take care of pushing serialized templates/rendering/items to CM

+### Extensibility

+**Extending SSO providers**

+More Next-Auth SSO Providers can be added by modifying this file /src/Sites/www/nextjs/src/pages/api/auth/[...nextauth].ts file

 ### Configuration

 #### Gravatar Configuration
-Module allows users to configure their Gravatar options (default image, and rating filter) through content editor.
-User profile block component takes datasource item that implements _UserProfileBlockRenderingDatasource_ template.
+Module allows users to configure the Gravatar options (default image, and rating filter) on the User Login component's datasource item.

 ## Usage instructions